Student Spotlight: Ahsan Javaid

 “COD was so awesome; I loved it,” he said.
 “The instructors were very friendly and really wanted you to succeed.
 At University, the instructors were strictly focused on following the textbook and the transfer of information.
 At COD, the instruction was more hands on; you really had to apply what you learned.”

-After completing his studies at College of DuPage, Javaid returned to Pakistan and is working as regional officer for sales and franchise operations for his region at Shaukat Khanum Memorial Cancer Hospital and Research Center in Lahore.
+After completing his studies at College of DuPage, Javaid returned to Pakistan and is working in executive sales and franchise operations at Shaukat Khanum Memorial Cancer Hospital and Research Center in Lahore.
+In 2018, he is responsible for the marketing and promotions of the 17th Shaukat Khanum International Cancer Symposium, leading a team of Symposium Ambassadors from different colleges and universities.
 He also works as a volunteer for the rehabilitation of cancer patients and is involved in a variety of community service projects.

 Javaid’s advice for cancer survivors and others who are faced with adversity is two-fold.